01 — Purpose

 Defer with intent

-Map the critical path for your key templates.
-Anything not on that path is a lazy-load candidate.
 Verify with LCP and field data that you did not defer something users need immediately.

-See image delivery, JavaScript cost, and Core Web Vitals.
+See JavaScript cost and Core Web Vitals.